Tiendil/tiendil-org-content/content/pages/about/en.md

 I believe that a developer should do whatever is most necessary for the project at the moment, regardless of the type of activity.

-I possess a rare and epic skill of programming without testers.
+I possess a rare and epic skill of programming without external QA.
 I instill corresponding practices around me.

 I enjoy answering well-posed questions.